BY-LAWS of the ASIAN AND AUSTRALASIAN SOCIETY OF NEURLOGICAL SURGEONS

 - Section 2.
 Means of Achieving Purpose

-A primary means of achieving these purposes shall be the holding of the Asian Australasian Congress of Neurological Surgery (hereinafter designated as "Congress"), at intervals of four years.
+A primary means of achieving these purposes shall be the holding of the Asian Australasian Congress of Neurological Surgery (hereinafter designated as “Congress”), at intervals of two years.
 Arrangements may be made for related scientific groups to participate in these meetings, whenever the Society deems that such participation may contribute to the purposes stated in the Constitution.

 - Section 3.
 Other Activities